asu-trans-ai-lab/DTALite/README.md

 # DTALite

-This site maintains the source code and the Windows-based release for DTALite+NeXTA package.
+This repository maintains the source code and the Windows-based release for DTALite+NeXTA package.
 DTALite is an open-source AMS library for efficiently macroscopic and mesoscopic traffic assignment based on [General Modeling Network Specification](https://github.com/zephyr-data-specs/GMNS) (GMNS) format.
 NeXTA